14dayscash/Landing-Page/post-we-buy-houses-scams-visalia.md

 ## Questions to Ask Before You Sign Anything

-1. Can I see a contract with terms right now?
+1. Can I see your contract right now?
 2. Can you do a non-refundable deposit?
 3. Are you the one buying this house?
 4. What happens if you cannot close, what does that cost me, what happens next?